xen0vas/UserManager/README.md

 >  `usermanager`

-- Instead of creating a symbolic link or simply copy the file into `/bin` folder, use `make install`

-- add the following lines in `usermanager.pro` which produced from `qmake`
+- Instead of creating a symbolic link , use `make install`.
+Add the following lines in `usermanager.pro` which produced from `qmake`

 ````````````````````````````````````
 # installation